Daniel-Wittgenstein/jinx/DOCS/README-DEVELOPER-QUICK-START-READ-THIS-FIRST.md

   It will watch the runtime files and all plugin files.
-  Once it detects a file change, it will automatically rebuild stuff (runtime or plugin, as appropriate; it does NOT rebuild everything on every change which is good).
+  Once it detects a file change, it will automatically rebuild stuff (runtime or plugin, as appropriate).

   That's basically everything you need to start developing.